 Click the Create New button to open the Create dialog box.

-Below the Template selection drop-down is a textbox labeled Export to.
+At the top of the dialog is a textbox labeled Export to.
 This is where Forecast Pro will save the exported Forecast Pro Collaboration worksheets.
 For this lesson we’ll use the default setting.

 Next, we need to define the data to export.
 Forecast Pro allows you to make overrides at any level of the hierarchy, however, each collaboration spreadsheet you generate will be for a specific hierarchy level.
 In our example, we want the salespeople to review the SKU-level forecasts, so make sure that SKU is selected in the Hierarchy level drop-down.

 Recall that when working with override rows, if there are multiple overrides for the same item and forecast period, the override row that is lowest in the grid is used in the final forecast.
 The Excel Collaboration row always appears as the final override row and thus takes precedence over all other override rows.
 Therefore, if your collaboration spreadsheets import into the Excel Collaboration row, it guarantees that the overrides imported from the collaboration spreadsheets will be used in the final forecast.
-Make sure that Excel Collaboration is selected on the Override row drop-down.
+This example will use Standard mode so choosing the override row is not relevant.

 Finally, we need to select which items we want to export to our collaboration spreadsheets.
 Select Filtered – multiple files.
 This option allows you to create separate collaboration spreadsheets based on the value of a filter field that you select.
 In our example, we will use the Sales Rep filter to generate a separate file for each salesperson.
 Three of our salespeople want to use the In Place template and the fourth prefers the By Selection template.

 Notice that the drop-down to the right of Filtered – multiple files is now available.
 The drop-down displays all of the currently available filers.
 Select Sales Rep. Notice the Value(s) drop-down is now available.
 This drop-down allows us to specify which filter values we want to create Forecast Pro Collaboration spreadsheets for.
-Use the drop-down to specify the first three salespeople (Aly Raisman, Daisuke Matsuzaka and Nancy Kerrigan).
+Use the drop-down to specify the first salesperson (Aly Raisman).
+Click the Select All button and notice that all four salespeople are now selected.
 Click the Create button and move the Create dialog box so you can see the Excel Collaboration Manager.

 When we clicked Create, Forecast Pro generated the three collaboration spreadsheets we requested using a standard file naming convention and listed them on the Excel Collaboration Manager dialog box.
 The files have been saved to the Export directory listed at the top of the Create dialog box and Forecast Pro has associated these collaboration spreadsheets with the Forecast Pro project.
 These files may be updated with the most recent data and forecasts by simply selecting the file(s) in the list box and clicking Update.